carpentries-incubator/genome-mining/_episodes/01-introduction.md

   <img src="{{ page.root }}/fig/episode1-fig1.PNG" alt="MIBiG layout of the Chloramphenicol gene cluster from _Streptomyces venezuelae_ comprising 17 genes" />
 </a>
 [Explore the BGC](https://mibig.secondarymetabolites.org/repository/BGC0000893/index.html#r1c1)

+> ## Exercise 1: Sort the Steps to Identify BGCs Similar to Clavulanic Acid
+>
+> Below is a list of steps in disarray that are part of the process of identifying BGCs similar to clavulanic acid.
+Your task is to logically order them to establish a coherent methodology that allows the effective identification of such BGCs.
+>
+> **Disordered Steps:**
+>
+> a.
+Annotate the genes within the identified BGCs to predict their function.
+>
+> b.
+Compare the identified BGCs against databases of known BGCs to find similarities to clavulanic acid.
+>
+> c.
+Extract DNA from samples of interest, such as microorganism-rich soils or specific bacterial cultures.
+>
+> d.
+Conduct phylogenetic analysis of the BGCs to explore their evolutionary relationship.
+>
+> e.
+Use bioinformatics tools to assemble DNA sequences and detect potential BGCs.
+>
+> f.
+Sequence the extracted DNA using next-generation sequencing (NGS) techniques.
+>
+>> ## Solution
+>>
+>> 1. c.
+Extract DNA from samples of interest, such as microorganism-rich soils or specific bacterial cultures.
+>> 2. f.
+Sequence the extracted DNA using next-generation sequencing (NGS) techniques.
+>> 3. e.
+Use bioinformatics tools to assemble DNA sequences and detect potential BGCs.
+>> 4. a.
+Annotate the genes within the identified BGCs to predict their function.
+>> 5. d.
+Conduct phylogenetic analysis of the BGCs to explore their evolutionary relationship.
+>> 6. b.
+Compare the identified BGCs against databases of known BGCs to find similarities to clavulanic acid.
+> {: .solution}
+{: .challenge}

 ## Planning a genome mining project
 Here we will provide tips and tricks to plan and execute a genome mining project.